upmaru/terraform-provider-tama/docs/wait_for.md

 ### Simple State Waiting

-Wait for a specification to reach the "active" state:
+Wait for a specification to reach the "completed" state:

 ```hcl
 resource "tama_specification" "example" {